Lolindhir/PnP/docs/assets/rules/classes/Rogue.md

 - **Sleight of Hand.** Make a Dexterity (Sleight of Hand) check to pick a lock or disarm a trap with Thieves' Tools or to pick a pocket.
 - **Use an Object.** Take the utilize action, or take the Magic action to use a magic item that requires that action.

+At 13th level, you gain a second Cunning Action each turn, but you can only use each option once per turn.

 ### Level 2: Second-Story Work
 You've trained to get into especially hard-to-reach places, granting you these benefits.